asherades/investigate_a_dataset/README.md

 ## Data Analyst Nanodegree Project: Investigate a Dataset

-This project involved using packages in Python, like Numpy, Pandas, and Matplotlib, to run basic analyses on a dataset of choice.
+This project involved using packages in Python, like Numpy, Pandas, and Matplotlib, to answer questions on a dataset of choice and present those findings.
 The dataset I used came from TMDb, or "The Movie Database", and contained information on over 10,000 movies.

 Files in this repository: